 People diagnosed with Fibromyalgia or CFS will benefit from stretching daily.
 Still, it is vitally important that they don't overexert themselves on a particular day as the following day may be more painful than the person can bear.
 In which case, the beneficial cycle will be broken, i.e. the pain causes inactivity, which continues for several days or even weeks, and this eventually causes even more pain.

 Ultimate Guide to Stretching & Flexibility

-While the recommendations on this page are a good starting point, you will get a lot more benefit when you include a wider variety of exercises.
-So to improve your athletic ability, reduce injuries and really take advantage of all the stretching exercises on offer, grab a copy of the Ultimate Guide to Stretching & Flexibility (Handbook, DVD & CD-ROM).
+While the recommendations on this page are a good starting point, you will get a lot more benefits when you include a wider variety of exercises.
+So to improve your athletic ability, reduce injuries and take advantage of all the stretching exercises on offer, grab a copy of the Ultimate Guide to Stretching & Flexibility (Handbook, DVD & CD-ROM).